azialle/DineRate/readme.md

 - Age must be numeric
 - Date and gender are required
-- All survey questions must be answered
+- All of the survey questions must be answered